 The Arab-Israeli Conflict: A Changing Policy for a Changing Conflict?

 Roundtable Chair - Professor Josh Gubler

 In the years since the United States formally adopted its "two-state" policy towards the Arab-Israeli conflict, the conflict has changed.
 The nature of the players on the Palestinian and Israeli sides of the conflict, as well as the publics that support them, have changed.
-Similar change can be observed in the Arab states that surround them and in the larger international community, where, for example, "no-questions-asked" support for Israel in countries like the United States is dwindling.
+Similar change can be observed in the Arab states that surround them and in the larger international community.
 However, despite these and other significant changes, we have seen surprisingly little change in US policy or approach towards the conflict.
 This roundtable will begin with a brief history of the conflict (its roots and key events) as well as a discussion of important changes in recent years to the conflict.
 Armed with this knowledge, participants will be tasked to propose realistic, coherent, and feasible alternatives to current US foreign policy towards the conflict.

 While the 20th century has been associated with a major improvement in status for women around the world, Muslim societies stand virtually alone in continuing to perpetuate traditional sex roles that have a negative impact on the economic and political empowerment of women.
 Previous scholars have documented the existence of a stark difference, for example, in gender egalitarian attitudes between Muslim societies and the rest of the world.
 This roundtable session will seek to answer three core questions.
 First, what explains the persistence of traditional gender norms in the Islamic world and how can we understand heterogeneity in gender egalitarianism across Muslim societies?
 Second, how do changing economic, institutional and legal factors impact the well-being of Muslim women?
 And finally, what types of interventions can lead to a long-term positive impact on the lives of Muslim women and girls?